domfp13/learning-workflows/README.md

         * ECR_REPOSITORY_NAME (use repository_name from the output from before).
 This is a VARIABLE.
         * AWS_ACCESS_KEY_ID (Secret) for the user created.
         * AWS_SECRET_ACCESS_KEY (Secret) for the user created.
+    * Push changes to a remote branch so the the image is build and push the registry.